CiiDub/cursor_tricks/Readme.md

 <div></|
 ```

-If the curser is wrapped in bracket characters it will make two new lines and indent the first one.
+If the cursor is wrapped in bracket characters it will make two new lines and indent the first one.

 ```Javascript
 function () {|}